On this page you will find many useful resources suitable for your course including physical Library stock, eBooks, eResources, websites and videos.

 |Music Ally has over 15 years worth of information, experience and data on the global music business.

-Password information can be found on our Moodle page.
+Password information can be found on the Library's Moodle page.

 |Musicians Union; A network of over 30, 000 musicians.
 Offers careers advice, networking and blogs.|